 If you specified another way to pay the automatic bill, the company will charge that account before adding fees for nonpayment.
 Once your debit card company refuses the payment, the payment will roll over to the next listed account.
 If the company debiting your account does not allow a backup payment method or you have not specified one, you may owe additional charges when your debit card company declines the payment.

 Stop the Transaction

 Contacting the company and specifying a new way to make your automatic payment before canceling the debit card prevents the payment from being rejected.
-For example, Verizon Wireless offers customers the ability to suspend a payment for up to four days or change a payment method on its website.
+For example, Verizon Wireless offers customers the ability to pause a payment anytime before the day it is scheduled to post.
 However, the method for stopping or changing your payment method depends on the company receiving the payment.
 If your financial institution has already refused the payment, you may owe late fees for nonpayment plus declined payment charges.

 If you forgot to change your payment method before canceling your card, you may be able to talk to the company and your financial institution and have any charges reversed.
 However, if you have a history of declined payments -- also known as bounce fees -- the companies may be less willing to work with you.
 Declined payments do not show on your credit report, but if you do not pay the account, the company can give the account to a collection agency.
 This will result in derogatory information on your report and lower your credit score.

 Specializing in business and finance, Lee Nichols began writing in 2002.
 Nichols holds a Bachelor of Arts in Web and Graphic Design and a Bachelor of Science in Business Administration from the University of Mississippi.